elianyperez/PersonalWebsite/content/post/Blog_Post/index.md

 ---
-title: Scientific Research Network on Decision Neuroscience and Aging (SRNDNA) Facing a wolf in sheep's clothing
+title: Facing a wolf in sheep's clothing
 subtitle:

 # Summary for listings and search engines